Updated: Sep 5

 Balboa Park is a must-visit for any dog lover visiting San Diego.
 With over 100 acres of land to explore, your dog will have a blast running around and taking in all the sights and smells.
 Just be sure to keep your pup on a leash at all times, as some areas of the park can be quite crowded.
 There are two designated areas that are 24-hour dog-off-leash zones: Balboa Dr. at El Prado, Nate's Point, south side of Cabrillo Bridge and the Morley Field dog park, northwest of tennis courts.

 These beautiful trails stretch along the Pacific Ocean and offer stunning views as you make your way through the trails.
 With the sea caves, bluffs, and arches, it’s one of the most beautiful hiking views in San Diego.

-Tijuana River Valley Regional Park is a great option for those looking for an easy hike with their dog.
-Located just south of the city, this park offers over 20 miles of trails, as well as beautiful views of the valley and the ocean.
+Tijuana River Valley Regional Park is a great option for those looking for an easy dog friendly hike.
+Located just south of the city of San Diego, this park offers over 20 miles of trails, as well as beautiful views of the valley and the ocean.
 Dogs are required to be on a leash at all times in this park.
 And with plenty of picnic areas and restrooms, it's easy to make a day of it.

 Timing is everything

 There are a few things to consider when planning to hike with your dog in San Diego.
 The first is the weather.
 San Diego generally has mild weather, but it can get very hot during the summer months.
 It's important to make sure your dog will be comfortable hiking in warm weather.
 Fall and spring are usually the best times to hike with your dog in San Diego.
 Finally, consider what time of day you want to go hiking.
 Early morning or evening hikes are usually the best, as the temperatures will be cooler and there will be less people on the trails.